Ironclad Journal icon IRONCLAD JOURNAL

 One way to better understand this framework is by applying it to systems for personal finance:

-1. System of Record.
+• System of record.
 Your bank’s database is a system of record, or the source of truth about your finances.
 This is the oldest and most developed of the systems, and is unlikely to change significantly in the future.

-2. System of Engagement.
+• System of engagement.
 The banking app on your smartphone is a system of engagement.
 It helps you view your records from anywhere, as well as conduct routine tasks like transferring funds between accounts.
 These systems, while relatively new, have seen widespread adoption.

-3. System of Intelligence.
-Early versions of a system of intelligence for your finance might be apps that provide guidance on how to spend your money, or that predict what your retirement needs may be.
+• System of intelligence.
+Early versions of a system of intelligence for your finances might be apps that provide guidance on how to spend your money, or that predict what your retirement needs may be.
 If you’ve interacted with these systems, however, you know that they’re still far from perfect.
 As such, they can supplement, but not replace, human inputs.

 Beginning in the 1990s and continuing into the 2000s, the cost of business computers fell dramatically, the Internet gained widespread adoption, and e-mail became the de facto standard for business communication.
 Just as importantly, in 2000, Congress passed the ESIGN act, a law that ensured the validity of contracts signed electronically.